Library Instruction Policy

 First Year Seminars

-First Year Seminar students are already participating in five hours of information literacy instruction through online tutorials that were developed to support their courses.
-The tutorials are meant to take the place of the in-person library instruction.
+First Year Seminar students already participate in five hours of information literacy instruction through online tutorials that were developed to support their courses.
+The tutorials take the place of the in-person library instruction.
 The tutorials have been extensively tested with students and revised every year to improve their effectiveness.
-However, the Reference and Instruction team will only provide library instruction for FYS courses under the following circumstances:

 - FYS library instruction will be provided if the students in the course have completed modules 1, 2, 3, and 4 before visiting the library.
 We do this so that the professor and writing instructor can communicate to us the specific problems their students are having that the modules did not address.

-- Typically, we do not schedule FYS library instruction during August, September, January, or February.
+Typically, we do not schedule FYS library instruction during August, September, January, or February.
 Students have not completed and absorbed the content from the four modules that early in the semester.

 - First Year Seminar Information Literacy Tutorial